India's bilateral relationship with Victoria

-Cultural ties and people to people links between Victoria and India are extensive, and continue to strengthen as a result of events such as the Indian Film Festival of Melbourne and the Diwali (Indian Festival of Light).
+Cultural ties and people to people links between Victoria and India are extensive and continue to strengthen as a result of events such as the Indian Film Festival of Melbourne and the Diwali (Indian Festival of Lights).

 We can help you with your next market entry project

 If you are considering investing in Melbourne, we can help you scope the market opportunity in Melbourne/Australia and assist you with your business case development.

 Working with us will allow you to be fully informed and limit the number of surprises associated with your new investment.
 Our staff are experienced and well connected and can introduce you to potential partners to help make your investment a success.

 Or go to our All Offices page to find your nearest Invest Victorian representative.